Last Updated on May 27, 2022

 - Involve the person in the cooking process if at all possible.

-- Even though it’s a hardship, having full knowledge of bathroom difficulties is essential.
+- Even though it’s a hardship, knowing bathroom difficulties is essential.

 Caregiver Help Available